LAST UPDATED: 1/2020. Applicable to all new students except the PHYSICIAN ASSISTANT (PA) program. For

 Do I have to have a laptop?

-You are welcome to use a desktop computer at home, but unless you are in an all-online program, you must have a laptop to bring to your onsite classes.
+You are welcome to use a desktop computer at home.
+However, if you are in a program that includes onsite classes, you must have a laptop to bring with you.

 What about a Chromebook?

-Think of a Chromebook as a sophisticated internet browser wrapped with hardware.
-Because software aside from apps available via an internet browser will be used, a Chromebook is insufficient.
+Because software aside from apps available via an internet browser will be used, a Chromebook is not sufficient.
+Chromebook can be incompatible with some required software.

 My brand new iPad will work fine, right?